OCamlverse/ocamlverse.github.io/content/subtleties.md

   Part of the answer is that `'_weak1`, `'_weak2`, etc., which are called "weak types" or "weakly polymorphic types", are roughly speaking, only *temporarily* polymorphic types (unlike `'a`, etc.).
-If a function's type includes a weak type, the compiler will replace the weak type with a regular concrete type (`string`, `float list`, etc.) the first time that it sees an application of the function.
+If a function's type includes a weak type, the compiler will permanently replace the weak type with a regular concrete type (`string`, `float list`, etc.) the first time that it sees an application of the function.
   For more information see the section on
   [Side effects and weak polymorphism](https://realworldocaml.org/v1/en/html/imperative-programming-1.html#side-effects-and-weak-polymorphism) in *Real World OCaml* or